fabricpath design

 The following example shows VLXAN tunnel endpoints on Leaf A and Leaf B. The bridge domain is mapped to a VNI on G3 on both leaf switches.
 This enables a Layer 2 overlay for the two hosts to communicate.
 This VXLAN overlay goes across Spine A and Spine B.

-Take note that the Spine layer, which acts as the core network, which would be a WAN network or any other type of Routed Layer 3 network, does not have any VXLAN configuration.
-We have flatted the network while providing Layer 2 connectivity over a routed core.
+Note that the Spine layer, which acts as the core network, a WAN network, or any other type of Routed Layer 3 network, does not have any VXLAN configuration.
+We have flattened the network while providing Layer 2 connectivity over a routed core.

 VXLAN overlay